Valtazar Bogišić: Montenegro and France

 His draft constitution for Herzegovina from 1875, favors basic rights especially the ones pertaining to equality, and is written in the best Republican and liberal tradition thus reflecting the spirit of the local people as well as Bogišić's convictions from his youth.
 The Constitution is paradigmatic for Bogišić's nomotechnics.
 With a good eye for the social condition and needs, he managed to transform political ideals into a legal text acceptable for a common man.
 Such a method would mark The General Property Code for the Principality of Montenegro which contains a strong idealization of people's legal reasoning.
-If he had to choose between what is rightful/just and what's in the people's reasoning and legal customs, he always chose the rightful solution.

 During his work on the General Property Code, besides legal customs Bogišić considered well-established institutions of Roman Law.
 That is how Bogišić's Property Code is, at the same time, based on the notion of just, reception of Roman law and people's mind.
 Bogišić was especially thoughtful about the language of the code, so the actual code is written in a more polished manner than his other works.
 Such legal style served as an example for the 19th-century legislation in the Kingdom of Serbia.
 Even in the second half of the 20th century, the Belgrade legal school referred to Bogišić's code as its role-model and starting point.
 In that context, Bogišić's code was written at just the right time, when laws in the kingdom of Serbia were written in pure vernacular as was the case with Bogišić's Code.
 Most Yugoslav laws, given that they were written in Belgrade in the institutional frameworks previously established in the Kingdom of Serbia, belong to this legal-language tradition.